EKal-aa/orange-support-files/doc/Evaluation_Results.md

 feature construction widget, this script can be used to display the performance.
 A custom decision theshold is sometimes desireable, when one type of wrong classification (either false positives or false negatives) is prefered over the other.
-For a multiclass classification it is also possible to construct a adjusted model output with Feature Constructor Widget and to compute the resulting confusion matrix and CA and (with a specific positive class or target class) to compute the other performance criteria.
+For a multiclass classification it is also possible to construct an adjusted model output with Feature Constructor Widget and to compute the resulting confusion matrix and CA and (with a specific positive class or target class) to compute the other performance criteria.

 doc-string: